cloudnative-pg/cloudnative-pg/docs/src/replication.md

 ## A very mature technology

-PostgreSQL has a very robust and mature native framework for replicating data from the primary instance to one or more replicas which is built around the concept of transactional changes continuously stored in the WAL (Write Ahead Log).
+PostgreSQL has a very robust and mature native framework for replicating data from the primary instance to one or more replicas, built around the concept of transactional changes continuously stored in the WAL (Write Ahead Log).

 Started as the evolution of crash recovery and point in time recovery